Code-Institute-Submissions/MS1-Project-1/README.md

 ### Existing Features

 - Album cards, allow fans to listen to each Avenged Sevenfold album, learn more about the album and see it's run time.
 - Merch iframe, allows customers to purchase Avenged Sevenfold clothing and art.
+(I  considered my options when deciding to use and iframe, I felt that functionality was more important to my UX than having a basic shop design or risk not being able to do it at all.)
 - Events form, allows users to provide information that in the future will enable them to sign up to a mailing list that will inform them of the band playing locally to them / the most local venue for any given tour in their country.
 They can also opt in to receive ticket prices and make a purchase then and there.
 - Social links, allows users to be directed straight to the band's social pages, these will open in a new tab.